Stuttgart–Horb railway: From regional to long-distance railway (1879–1919)

 In the 1920s, the Free People's State of Württemberg, as Württemberg was known during the Weimar Republic, undertook to expand the single-track lines constructed in the 19th century.
 The goal was to enable rail traffic from Berlin to Switzerland and Italy to utilise not just the railways in the neighbouring territories of Baden and Bavaria, but also the tracks owned by Württemberg.
 In addition, the Reichswehr had an interest in a high-capacity rail connection between Berlin and the southwestern border, which, particularly after the return of Alsace-Lorraine to France in 1918, was not as close to the French border as the Rhine Valley Railway from Mannheim to Basel, and would not be as easy to disrupt in the event of war.
 The occupation of the city of Offenburg by French troops in 1923 reinforced the desire for an effective and efficient alternative route.

 As part of the expansion of the line, the Reichsbahn also expanded Horb am Neckar station, and replaced the old Eutingen station building with a large new building.

 The expansions during the 1920s and 1930s resulted in great improvements in the service schedule on the Gäubahn.
-Express trains travelled from Berlin via Erfurt, Würzburg, Stuttgart, Zurich, and Milan all the way to Rome.
+Express trains travelled from Berlin via Erfurt, Würzburg, Stuttgart, Zürich, and Milan all the way to Rome.
 The last peacetime schedule in 1939 showed 3 express trains from Berlin to Italy, even though not all of the trains continued from Milan to Rome.
 In addition there was express service between Berlin and Lucerne as well as between Stuttgart and Konstanz.
 Travel time between Stuttgart and Singen was cut to 2 hours and 41 minutes in 1933, and the regional and local service schedules also saw marked improvements.

 As was true prior to the railway expansion, and since World War I, the Württemberg class C steam locomotives were used in express service.
 After the construction of the connecting curve from Tuttlingen to Hattingen, the Prussian P 10 which assumed the lead on these trains.
 The Württemberg class C was reassigned to manage the regional and local service traffic.
 The class Württemberg T 5 was also still seen, but was replaced by 1933 by the DRG Class 24.
 The Prussian P 8 had already been used since 1920 between Horb and Immendingen.
 For freight service, the Prussian G 12 as well as the Württemberg K were used.
 Starting in 1924, the Reichsbahn began to assign the Prussian G 10 to short-distance freight service, and between 1936 and 1938, the DRG Class 86 saw use in the same capacity.